 Water losses are neither minor nor inevitable.
 They pose a real challenge to water security, environmental sustainability, and the financial viability of water utilities.
 Addressing them requires technology, institutional commitment, and international collaboration.

-In this spirit, Aganova confirms its participation in Water Loss 2026, to be held in Rio de Janeiro, alongside its local partner Effico.
-This international event will be a key opportunity to share knowledge, present success stories, and continue building solutions to one of the water sector’s most pressing challenges.
+In this spirit, Aganova confirms its participation in Water Loss 2026, to be held in Rio de Janeiro.
+The company will be present alongside its local partner, Effico, to share knowledge and present successful case studies.

-On Water Loss Day—and every day of the year—Aganova works toward a future where every drop counts, providing technology, expertise, and commitment to build more resilient water networks and ensure equitable access to water for all.
+On Water Loss Day—and every day—Aganova works for a future where no drop is wasted.
+Through technology, expertise, and commitment, the company supports the creation of resilient water systems and equitable access for all.